Shantanu-Khedkar/silangint/README.md

 ## About

 Sign-Language-Interpreter aims to allow a fluent sign-language user to sign into a camera and have the user's message be spoken aloud.
-*Currently this project has been implemented as a demo website running on [HugggingFace](https://huggingface.co/spaces/HuggingFace-SK/Sign-Language-Interpreter).
-To reach a wider audience and eliminate dependency on internet availability, this AndroidJS build is being developed*
+Currently a demo website runs on [Github Pages](https://shantanu-khedkar.github.io/silangint/).
+To allow for local, internet-independent usage, an AndroidJS build is aslo maintained.

 ## Built With